Guacamole Recipe

 collage of four images of steps to take out avocado flesh.

-collage of two photos of steps to make guacamole by mashing avocado and then mixing.
+collage of two images of mashing the ripe avocado and then adding more veggie and seasoning.

 How To Store Leftover Guacamole